The application deadline for academic year 2024/2025 is August 23, 2023.

 - Recent graduates;

-- University teachers or academic researchers with no management responsibilities (except for specialists in drug abuse prevention and treatment);
+- University teachers or academic researchers with no management responsibilities (except for specialists in drug abuse prevention and treatment and teaching of English as a foreign language);

 - Individuals who have attended a graduate school in the U.S. for one academic year or more during the last seven years;